A-J-V/tiny-morse/README.md

 ## What this script cannot do:
 * Work on any arbitrary microcontroller.
 Every device has specific requirements, you'll likely need to adapt the script to your device if it isn't a RPI Pico W.
-* Translate characters that are not in English Morse.
+* Translate characters that are not in the standard Latin alphabet, or considered standard punctuation in Morse.
 You cannot include, e.g., emojis, arrows <>, or umlauts.

 ## What this script can do with a little modification:
 * Translate any character if you add the character and the Morse encoding to string_to_morse_dict in the script.
 This should be fast and easy.